-All aircraft must comply with the Civil Aviation Regulations 1998 and the rules of the Whitsundays Plan of Management 1998.
+All aircraft must comply with the Civil Aviation Safety Regulations 1998 and the rules of the Whitsundays Plan of Management 1998.

 Commercial operators wishing to include scenic flights in their tourism program will need a Marine Parks permit that specifically allows this activity.
-Please visit the Onboard - aircraft tours webpage to learn more about including this activity as part of your permit.
+Please view your permit and contact assessments@gbrmpa.gov.au for more information.